 - Change the Name field to say “Tomcat (local)”, or the name of your web application, your choice.
 The name you put here can be anything, but shorter is better because the name will show up in menus.

 There are at least three subtabs of configuration: Connect, Source, and Common.
 Under the Connect subtab, there is a Project field.
 Select the Eclipse project that represents the code you want to debug.
 For instance, if you want to debug your webapp, select your webapp’s Eclipse project here.

 All of the other default settings should be fine.
 You should probably look through the settings to see if you would like to change any options, just beware of changing settings if you aren’t sure what the effect will be.
-Make absolutely sure that the port number you’re setting in the Connect subtab is exactly the same port number you configured your Tomcat JVM’s debug server to listen on.
+Make sure that the port number you’re setting in the Connect subtab is the same port number you configured your Tomcat JVM’s debug server to listen on.

 Click Apply, then click Debug.
 At that point, your Eclipse’s debugger will connect to your Tomcat JVM’s debug server.
 Next, switch to the Eclipse Debug perspective.
 In Eclipse’s menu, select Window > Open Perspective > Debug.

 At this point, you should see the Tomcat JVM connected and a list of the JVM’s threads shown in the Debug view.
 From inside the Debug perspective, you can open your Java source files and any JSP files you would like to debug, and you can set breakpoints in these files, and single step through your code.